This is the story of Whisper, his fight to survive and the people he has inspired through his courage and determination.

 On March 2nd, 2012, Elizabeth Steed, founder of LEARN Horse Rescue, received two horses into the rescue that were removed from a farm in Berkeley County following a tip from a concerned citizen.
 Berkeley County Animal Control had received a call about a horse that was very thin and possibly injured.
 Animal Control went to the residence and found four horses in substandard conditions, at best.
 One of the horses was in a small round pen in the middle of a corn field with no shelter and was standing in manure and hay up to his pasterns.

-LEARN took in two of the horses.
+LEARN took in two of the horses, Traveler and Whisper.
 The worst of the four horses was a three year old paint stallion, soon to be named Whisper.
 He had severe rain rot and the owner had tried to treat it with kerosene and spent motor oil.
 He was a .5 on the Henneke Scale* and had 1st, 2nd and 3rd degree chemical burns to over 60% of his back and side.
 His wounds were left untreated and were infested with thousands of maggots.
 Elizabeth Steed stated that in her 30+ years of rescuing animals, this is the worst case she had encountered.

 The initial thought was to euthanize the horse to end his suffering.
 The vet felt as though he could be saved so LEARN agreed to take him.
 His blood work was almost normal, which is very unusual for such a severe starvation case.
 Elizabeth felt there was more to this horse than skin and bones and so began his road to recovery.
 His pasture mate, Traveler, was also severely neglected and starved.